California Wage and Welfare Bond

 The bond premium will depend on the bond amount.
 The bond premium can be lower or higher depending on the Principal’s (employer) credit score.
 Typically, the bond premium will start at 2% of the total bond amount.

-Bond amount will depend on what was agreed upon, taking into consideration the amount of the contribution needed and the number of employees.
+The bond amount will depend on what was agreed upon, taking into consideration the amount of the contribution needed and the number of employees.

 In most cases, the contribution will be broken down into a per-hour amount per employee.
 The contribution will usually be added to the basic per-hour wage.